bussyfash/zoetrack/README.md

 Everything works without internet: prayer detection, note-taking, activity tracking.
 It auto-syncs when you're back online, just like Apple Notes.

 ---

+## Technologies Used

+- **Frontend**: React Native
+- **Backend**: Node.js with Express
+- **Database**: MongoDB
+- **AI/ML**: TensorFlow Lite
+- **Sync**: Custom conflict resolution

+---

+## Getting Started

+ZoeTrack is currently in development and will launch on iOS and Android simultaneously.

+**Target Launch**: [coming soon]

+---

+## Our Heart Behind This

+*"In as much as one is active in church and does congregational prayer, it's time alone spent with God that makes all the difference and I want that to be better for myself and for other believers in the world."*

+This app was born from personal struggle with missing prayer times and wanting a better way to track spiritual growth without it feeling like another burden.

+---

+Built with ❤️ by [Busayo F]

+*"But grow in the grace and knowledge of our Lord and Savior Jesus Christ." - 2 Peter 3:18*